Roadmap

 What We Are Building

-A cryptographic audit and governance layer for AI systems: signed Trust Receipts, independent verification, deterministic kernel decisions, and enterprise control plane workflows.
+A cryptographic audit and governance layer for AI systems: signed Trust Receipts, independent verification, deterministic policy decisions (yours or ours), and enterprise control-plane workflows.

 What We Are Not Building